1871 Birthday of Lee Shubert, one of the three legendary Shubert brothers who found the theatre-owning and producing empire, the Shubert Organization.

 1936 A sad day for Broadway as Paul McCullough, half of the popular comedy team of [Bobby] Clark and McCullough, dies after he slashes his own throat and wrists.
 Despite a hugely successful 31-year career, McCullough had battled depression and exhaustion for most of the previous year.
 He had just been released after several months' treatment in a sanitarium when he stopped for a shave, seized the barber's razor, and committed suicide.
 His shows included Strike Up the Band, Walk a Little Faster, and Thumbs Up!

 1984 Joe Mantegna and J. T. Walsh spout the F word aplenty in the new play by David Mamet, Glengarry Glen Ross.
-Covering the intense world of real estate sales, Glengarry opens at the John Golden Theatre and wins the Pulitzer Prize for drama.
+Covering the intense world of real estate sales, Glengarry opens at the John Golden Theatre and wins the Pulitzer Prize for Drama.
+It runs 378 performances.

 1999 Broadway gets Closer.
 Patrick Marber directs his play of desire and dissection at the Music Box Theater.
 The British cast includes Tony Award winner Natasha Richardson, Rupert Graves, Anna Friel, and Ciaran Hinds.
 It runs for 172 performances.